IU 21st Century Scholars Program

 The Indiana 21st Century Scholars Program began more than 25 years ago under the visionary leadership of Evan Bayh, the 46th Governor of Indiana.

-At that time, the primary purpose of the 21st Century Scholarship Program was to help Indiana families meet the ever-increasing cost of a college education and to provide middle and high school students with an extra incentive to perform well academically and be responsible students and citizens.
-However, during the early years, the program was created with the “If you build it, they will come model in mind.”
+During the 1990s, the primary purpose of the Indiana 21st Century Scholarship Program was to help low-income families meet the ever-increasing cost of a college education and to provide middle and high school students with an extra incentive to perform well academically and be responsible students and citizens.
+However, during the early years, the program was developed by Governor Bayh with the “If you build it, they will come model in mind.”
 This idea resulted in low enrollment because it was assumed that eligible students would simply sign up to be scholars on their own, with little outside guidance or support.

-To overcome this challenge, the Indiana Commissioner for Higher Education (CHE) approached Charlie Nelms, who was then the Chancellor of the Indiana University East Campus, and Philip A. Seabrook, who was the director of the Upward Bound Program at Indiana University, to see if they could help develop a support service program similar to the I Have a Dream Foundation (IHAD) model that would actively recruit eligible students into the 21st Century Scholars Program and provide encouragement to keep them on track for college.
+To overcome this challenge, in 1993, the Indiana Commissioner for Higher Education (CHE) approached Charlie Nelms, who was then the Chancellor of the Indiana University East Campus, and Philip A. Seabrook, who was the director of the Upward Bound Program at Indiana University, to see if they could develop a support service program similar to the I Have a Dream Foundation (IHAD) model that would actively recruit eligible low-income students into the Indiana 21st Century Scholars Program and provide encouragement to keep them on track for college.

-In 2017, former Indiana Governor Mike Pence and now the 48th Vice President of the United States signed an executive order to rename the 21st Century Scholars Program to the Evan Bayh 21st Century Scholars Program.
+In 2016, former Indiana Governor Mike Pence and now the 48th Vice President of the United States signed an executive order to rename the 21st Century Scholars Program to the Evan Bayh 21st Century Scholars Program.
 At present, over 120,000 students are enrolled in the program, with approximately 3,200 scholars that have called IU Bloomington their home.
 The IU Bloomington campus has Scholars that are enrolled in every school/department, working on degrees in virtually every major offered, and is currently the largest department at Indiana University Bloomington.
 The IU 21st Century Scholars Program is housed in the Office of the Vice President for Diversity, Equity, and Multicultural Affairs (OVPDEMA) at Indiana University Bloomington.
 In 2020, the IU 21st Century Scholars Program will celebrate its 30th anniversary since its founding in 1990, aligning with IU Bicentennial.